iluwatar/java-design-patterns/abstract-factory/README.md

 Use the Abstract Factory pattern when

-* The system should be independent of how its products are created, composed and represented
+* The system should be independent of how its products are created, composed, and represented
-* The system should be configured with one of multiple families of products
+* The system should be configured with one of the multiple families of products
 * The family of related product objects is designed to be used together, and you need to enforce this constraint
 * You want to provide a class library of products, and you want to reveal just their interfaces, not their implementations
 * The lifetime of the dependency is conceptually shorter than the lifetime of the consumer.